The Soulful Symphony of Sambar: A Deep Dive into South India's Beloved Stew Sambar is more than a dish; it’s an emotion, a cultural an...

 provide magnesium.

-with Antioxidants: Sambar contains several
+- Packed with Antioxidants: Sambar contains several potent antioxidants that

-(Curcumin): The star compound in
+- Turmeric (Curcumin): The star compound in turmeric, curcumin, is a

-agent.
-It has been studied for its potential benefits in reducing the
+powerful anti-inflammatory and antioxidant agent.
+It has been studied for

-risk of chronic diseases like heart disease, cancer, and Alzheimer's.
+heart disease, cancer, and Alzheimer's.

 - Fenugreek: